PeterNg2333/1155143402csci4140/README.md

 - `web/Resourcs`: the directory store all the static resources e.g., icon of the website

 ## Building the System
 The system is constructed solely using PHP, HTML, and CSS (Bootstrap).
 Render serves as the primary development platform.
 It utilizes Docker for application deployment and offers a complimentary PostgreSQL instance.
-Additionally, the standard PHP library, Imagic, is employed to generate filtered images.
+Additionally, the standard PHP library, ImageMagick, is employed to generate filtered images.